canonical/vanilla-framework/docs/en/base/typography.md

 ## Enabling Cyrillic, Greek and Latin fonts

-Due to the extra extra weight of loading these fonts they are not imported by default.
+Due to the extra weight of loading these fonts they are not imported by default.
 To enable Cyrillic, Greek and Latin fonts on Ubuntu please set the following font setting to true.